joshjohanning/joshjohanning.github.io/_posts/2023-03-15-dependabot-reusable-workflows.md

   path: dependabot-pr.png
   width: 100%
   height: 100%
-  alt: A Dependabot-created pull request for a reusable workflow update version update
+  alt: A Dependabot-created pull request for a reusable workflow version update
 ---

 ## Overview

 We already can use [Dependabot Version Updates](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates) for keeping marketplace actions (in addition to custom internal/private actions) up to date (see my [post](/posts/github-dependabot-for-actions/)) for more details).
 However, as of [March 2023](https://github.blog/changelog/2023-03-13-dependabot-updates-support-reusable-workflows-for-github-actions/), we can use Dependabot for keeping Reusable Workflows up to date as well.

 ## Configuration